owlbarn/tutorial/book/signal/README.md

 ```

 We plot `x'` with `y'` similarly using the previous plotting function, and the result is shown in [@fig:signal:tone](b).
-All the 11 digits are composed from 7 prominent frequencies.
+All the 11 digits are composed from 7 prominent frequencies, each digit combined from two frequencies, as shown in [].

-Actually...
-(Explain the theory: how they combine into 10 digits.
-With IMAGE or TABLE)
+IMAGE

-We can use the first tone as an example.
+We can use the first tone as an example to find out which two frequencies it is composed from.
-We get a subset:
+Let's get a subset of the signal:

 ```
 let data2 = Arr.get_slice [[];[0; 4999]] data